 - Fight BAC!

 From the Partnership for Food Safety Education, this site provides detailed advice to keep food safe from bacteria, including cleaning, chilling, cooking, and separating.

 A collection of Cheap, Healthy, Easy, Fast, and Delicious recipes for college students compiled by IUPUI's own Dr. Drew Appleby and the members of his Student-Athlete Learning Communities from 2000-2005.

-- Nutrition Information for On-Campus Chartwells Locations Don't visit campus dining locations without a healthy eating plan!
-Visit the Chartwells web site for nutrition information on food available at eateries across campus.
+- On-Campus Nutrition Information from Chartwells Don't visit campus dining locations without a healthy eating plan!
+Navigate to the PLACES TO EAT tab for current menus and nutrition information.